National Socialist Council of Nagaland: Sources of funding

 Drug trafficking and extortion are believed to be major sources of income for the NSCN.
 The group retains 70% of the income it generates while the remaining 30% is distributed to smaller ethnic insurgent groups operating in NSCN areas.

-The NSCN takes a 12% tax from the government employees living in NSCN areas and maintains a fixed house tax.
-For shops and commercial establishments operating in NSCN areas, the tax rate starts at a minimum of 5%.
+The NSCN takes a 12% extortion from the government employees living in NSCN areas and collects a fixed house tax from local population.
+For shops and commercial establishments operating in NSCN areas, the extortion rate starts at a minimum of 5%.

 Activities

 On 4 June 2015, NSCN-K and Kanglei Yawol Kanna Lup ambushed an Indian Army convoy, killing 18 soldiers.
 On 10 June, India claimed that, in response to the ambush, it had conducted strikes against NSCN-K camps inside Myanmar, and inflicted significant casualties.
-Indian media reported that around 38 fighters belonging to NSCN-K were killed in the strikes.
+Indian media reported that around 38 militants belonging to NSCN-K were killed in the strikes.
 The Myanmar government, however, rejected Indian government claims.
 According to Myanmar government officials, the operation against NSCN insurgents took place entirely on the Indian side of the border and Indian troops did not cross into Myanmar.
 NSCN-K also rejected India's claims.
 According to NSCN-K, Indian troops did not attack any camp belonging to NSCN-K and the group did not suffer any losses.
 NSCN-K also challenged the Indian Army to display the dead bodies of those killed during the operation.

+On 9 June 2017, Khaplang died of illness in Kachin State, Myanmar, and Kham Ngaw became the acting chairman of NSCN-K. In August 2018, Khaplang's nephew Yung Aung drove out the interim acting chairman Kham Ngaw and became the leader of NSCN-K. During Yung Aung's tenure, NSCN-K split several times, and commanders Niki Sumi and Ang Mai successively led their people to leave the group and form new factions.

-In February and June 2019, the Indian Army and the Burmese Tatmadaw carried out joint operations Sunrise and Sunrise II, cooperating to target several militant groups along the Indo-Burma border including the Kamtapur Liberation Organisation, the United Liberation Front of Assam (I), the National Democratic Front of Boroland, and NSCN-K. In February, Burmese troops stormed the NSCN-K headquarters in Taga.
+In February and June 2019, the Indian Army and the Myanmar's Tatmadaw carried out joint operations Sunrise and Sunrise II, cooperating to target several militant groups along the Indo-Burma border including the Kamtapur Liberation Organisation, the United Liberation Front of Assam (I), the National Democratic Front of Boroland, and NSCN-K. In February, Burmese troops stormed the NSCN-K headquarters in Taga.
 The Indian Army reciprocated by starting a major operation against the Arakan Army in south Mizoram.

-On 21 May 2019, 11 people including the National People's Party member of the Legislative Assembly Tirong Aboh and his son, were killed in an ambush by unknown militants on Khonsa-Deomali road in Tirap District.
-In response to the ambush, the Indian Army launched various operations against the NSCN, which resulted in the confiscation of NSCN weapons and the detention of five suspected members of the group.
+On 21 May 2019, 11 people including the National People's Party member of the Legislative Assembly Tirong Aboh and his son, were killed in an ambush by militants on Khonsa-Deomali road in Tirap District.
+In response to the ambush, the Indian Army launched various operations against the NSCN-IM, which resulted in the confiscation of NSCN-IM weapons and the detention of five suspected members of the group.

 In mid-July 2019, NSCN-IM militants opposed the implementation of the Register of Indigenous Inhabitants of Nagaland (RIIN); the group alleges that the push to implement the RIIN is "contradictory" to the inherent rights of the Naga people.